NiklasRosenstein/git-auth/readme.md

 - [ ] Ability to restrict access to branches of a repository
 - [ ] Detailed information for webhooks (using Git update hook)
+- [ ] Manage OpenSSH keys from the command-line

 __Configuration__